Blandford Forum: Transport

 Former Somerset and Dorset railway bridge at Blandford Forum.
 Following closure of the line, the span over the river (right) was demolished, and the earth embankment on the left was reused for nearby flood defence work, leaving it as a bridge to nowhere.

 Blandford lies at the junction of the A350 and A354 main roads but is skirted by an eastern bypass.
 The main road running through the town is the B3082, connecting Blandford Forum to Wimborne Minster.
 Blandford Forum is around 33 mi southwest of junction 1 of the M27 motorway at Cadnam.
-Buses run from the town to locations including Poole, Bournemouth, Salisbury and Shaftesbury with the primary operator being Damory.
+Buses run from the town to locations including Poole, Bournemouth, Salisbury and Shaftesbury, with the primary operator being Damory.

 Blandford is 15 mi from Bournemouth Airport and 15 mi from Poole railway station.
 From 1860 to 1966, was a stop on the Somerset and Dorset Joint Railway, which ran from Bath to Bournemouth, though until the bridge was built over the river Stour, opening in 1863, the Dorset Central section of the line terminated at the hamlet of Blandford St. Mary.
 Blandford Forum railway station, along with the whole line, closed to passengers in 1966.
 Located between and Broadstone, the railway was still open until the closure of the Blandford's goods yard in 1969, after which the track was lifted.
-The station was immortalised in 1964 in the song "Slow Train" by Flanders and Swann.
+The station was immortalised in 1964 in the song "Slow Train" by Flanders and Swann: "No more will I go to Blandford Forum ...".

 Blandford Camp was served by a short-lived three-mile branch line, which left the main line just north of the river bridge.
 This operated intermittently from 1918 to 1928.
+Because of the significant gradient of the line (a rise of about 180 feet over the three miles), heavier trains required tank engines (and occasionally banking engines) to negotiate the steep ascent up to the camp.